runxiyu/lbmk/util/dell-flash-unlock/README.md

 On the Latitude E6400, the host has read-only access to the IFD, no access to the ME region, and read-write access to the PD, GBE, and BIOS regions.
-In order for flashrom to write to the entire flash internally, the host needs full permissions to all of these regions.
+In order for flashprog to write to the entire flash internally, the host needs full permissions to all of these regions.
 Since the IFD is read only, we cannot change these permissions unless we directly access the chip using an external programmer, which defeats the purpose of internal flashing.